ietf-teep/architecture/draft-ietf-teep-architecture.md

 other TAs may not get resources to be installed or properly function.
 It may also install malicious TAs to, potentially, many devices, if it can also get or access a Trusted Component signer key that is trusted by the TEEs.
 This makes TAMs high value targets.
-An advanced, persistent threat actor could potentially compromise a TAM without impacting its certificate or raising concern from the TAM's operator.
+An advanced persistent threat actor could potentially compromise a TAM without impacting its certificate or raising concern from the TAM's operator.